 Level 3 – investing to improve the network

-The Highway Investment Programme involves large scale surfacing treatments such as surface dressing, micro asphalt and resurfacing to improve the overall condition of Cheshire East’s road network.
-These works are delivered through an annual programme during summer months.
+The Carriageway Improvement Programme involves large scale surfacing treatments such as surface dressing, micro asphalt and resurfacing to improve the overall condition of Cheshire East’s road network.
+These works are delivered through an annual carriageway improvement programme (PDF, 77KB) during summer months.

 We inspect all roads and pavements in Cheshire East on a regular basis to identify safety defects and arrange any repairs.
 If you are concerned about the condition of a road, report it and it will be assessed with appropriate action taken.